-(2) The fabrication of friction products except those operations that primarily install asbestos friction materials on motor vehicles.
+(2) Friction products except those operations that primarily install asbestos friction materials on motor vehicles.

-(3) The fabrication of cement or silicate board for ventilation hoods; ovens; electrical panels; laboratory furniture, bulkheads, partitions, and ceilings for marine construction; and flow control devices for the molten metal industry.
+(3) Cement or silicate board for ventilation hoods; ovens; electrical panels; laboratory furniture, bulkheads, partitions, and ceilings for marine construction; and flow control devices for the molten metal industry.

-(B) Each owner or operator of any of the fabricating operations to which this rule applies shall either:
+(B) Each owner or operator of any of the fabricating operations to which this rule applies shall perform one of the following :

-(1) Discharge no visible emissions to the outside air from any of the operations, or from any building or structure in which they are conducted, or from any other fugitive sources; or
+(1) Not cause or permit any visible emissions to the outside air from any of the operations, or from any building or structure in which they are conducted, or from any other fugitive sources.

-(2) Use the methods specified by rule 3745-20-12 of the Administrative Code to clean emissions containing particulate asbestos material before they escape to, or are vented to, the outside air; or
+(2) Use the methods specified by rule 3745-20-12 of the Administrative Code to clean emissions containing particulate asbestos material before the emissions escape to, or are vented to, the outside air.

 (4) Inspect each air cleaning device to the maximum extent possible without dismantling other than opening the device at least once each week for proper operation and for changes that signal the potential for malfunctions, including the presence of tears, holes, and abrasions in filter bags and for dust deposits on the clean side of bags.
 For air cleaning devices that cannot be inspected on a weekly basis according to this paragraph, submit to the Ohio EPA field office, and revise as necessary, a written maintenance plan to include, at a minimum, the following: